ambivce/CodeWord/README.md

 # CodeWord README

 CodeWord is a VS Code extension that brings Scripture reading and meditation into your development workflow.
-It allows you to schedule daily Bible passages or meditate on selected verses without leaving your coding environment.
+It allows you to schedule daily Bible passages or meditate on selected chapters, verses without leaving your coding environment.
 The extension respects your focus, opens passages in a clean split view, and supports both offline and reading-plan modes.

 ## Features